Load and query sample data using SQL

 3. Sign in using your Snowflake account credentials.

 Step 2.
-Open the SQL worksheet for loading and querying data
+Open the SQL worksheet for loading and querying sample data

 You can use worksheets to write and run SQL commands on your Snowflake database.
-Your trial account has access to a pre-loaded worksheet for this tutorial.
-The worksheet has the SQL commands that you will run to create a database, load data into it, and query the data.
+You can access a pre-loaded template worksheet for this tutorial.
+The worksheet has the SQL commands that you will run to use a database, load data into it, and query the data.
 For more information about worksheets, see Getting started with worksheets.

-Your worksheet looks similar to the following image.
+The beginning of your worksheet looks similar to the following image:

 The SQL load and query worksheet, which contains the SQL commands for this tutorial, along with descriptive comments.